yzhouli/temp/README.md

 **Normal Account Collection:** Firstly, the account addresses are collected randomly.
 Subsequently, comparisons with the spammer display platform and the fake news dataset filtered for non-existent accounts.
 After that, normal accounts are screened using manual review.
 In particular, we collected a large number of normal accounts.
 Because TWITTER is a typical unbalanced dataset, our initial intention is to construct a balanced dataset to validate the model performance.
 Therefore, the 343 normal accounts are randomly selected to be put into our publicly available dataset.

+**Supplement for Baseline Algorithms**

+Due to the construction of an entirely new dataset, we reproduce the baseline algorithm.
+The process of reproducing the supplement is shown as follows:

+> *SMSFR*: Mining social user relationship graph information using undirected graph Laplacian.
+Subsequently, the graph vectors are fed into the SVM algorithm to identify spammers.
+In this experiment, the user directed relationships are transformed into undirected relationships.
+Moreover, the SVM model is constructed using scikit-learn library.

+> *OSSD*: Introducing user sentiment relations based on the SMSFR model.
+Specifically, keyword documents are constructed based on user history information.
+Subsequently, the pre-trained BERT model is used to compute the association relationships between users.
+Afterwards, the same algorithm as the SMSFR model is used to compute the information of the social network graph and user association graph.
+After that, a 3:7 weighting is used to aggregate the two information.
+Moreover, the SVM model is used to identify the spammers.

+> *SSDMV*: The network embedding module is replaced with Graph Convolutional Network (GCN).
+The document embedding module, which consists of historical information, has been replaced with a pre-trained BERT model.
+The user embedding module uses a convolutional neural network (1D-CNN).
+Other modules are not changed.
+All the above neural networks are coded using the Tensorflow framework.

+> *MDGCN*: The model source code has been made publicly available in the original paper\footnote{\url{https://github.com/dleyan/MDGCN}}.
+Subsequently, the model is applied to the TWITTER and WEIBO datasets for performance comparison.

+> *GCNwithMRF*: A two-layer graph convolutional neural network (GCN) is constructed to represent the features of the user relationship graph.
+Subsequently, the features are represented non-linearly using the Softmax function.
+Finally, the MRF layer proposed in the linked original paper is used for the final representation.
+Moreover, the parameter forgetting rate (Dropout) is set to 0.5.
+Thus, the model parameters are maximally trained.

+> *Nash-Detect*: The objective function is constructed based on our original article formulation.
+Subsequently, spammers are identified based on TWITTER and WEIBO datasets.

+> *SEINE*: A relationship representer is introduced based on the aggregation of user features in the convolutional neural network layer of the user-user relationship graph.
+During the replication process, the user-user relationship is constructed using three features: response, friend and follow.
+The basic module of graph convolutional neural network is similar to *SSDMV* and *GCNwithMRF*.
+The relationship representer is based on the original paper replication.
+Subsequently, the graph feature matrix is fused.
+Moreover, two linear layers are used to predict spammers.
+Meanwhile, the forgetting rate (Dropout) is set to 0.5.
+	\end{itemize}